-Regulated workers who refuse to submit to required drug and/or alcohol tests are disqualified from performing any DOTregulated safety-sensitive work (for any employer) until each has undergone a DOT-required SAP evaluation and completed any prescribed education and/or treatment, and has taken and passed a return-to work drug and/or alcohol test.
+Regulated workers who refuse to submit to required drug and/or alcohol tests are disqualified from performing any DOTregulated safety-sensitive work (for any employer) until each has Printed copies are for reference only.
+See digital site for current revision.

+undergone a DOT-required SAP evaluation and completed any prescribed education and/or treatment and has taken and passed a return-to work drug and/or alcohol test.